 Our law firm has had the responsibility and privilege of being able to have handled several hundreds of disorderly conduct cases in Arizona.
-If you have been arrested for disorderly conduct, we invite you to call our experience criminal defense attorneys so that you can get answers before court.
+If you have been arrested for disorderly conduct, we invite you to call our experienced criminal defense attorneys so that you can get answers before court.

 There are two different types of disorderly conduct charges in Arizona: misdemeanor and felony.
 Felony disorderly conduct involves the display or discharge of a weapon.
 Additionally, disorderly conduct can be charged as a more serious domestic violence offense if it involves a family member or someone you live with.

 Here is the Arizona Statute that corresponds with the section on disorderly conduct.
 Scroll down to learn more about how that law could be applied to you.
 If you want to speak to an attorney about your case, please contact us immediately to schedule your free consultation.

 Our experienced and dedicated team of attorneys have won many disorderly conduct cases in Arizona.
 Our staff also includes attorneys who were previously prosecutors who understand and have insight on disorderly conduct statutes and in turn, how to best handle the charges in court.
 Given our effort and dedication, we have obtained many positive results for our clients.